Ingefast/small_RNA_analyser/README.md

             └── Col_Rep2_FKDL210177288-1a-2_H3TM7DSX2_L4_1.fq.gz
 ```

-The paths to the working and sample directories, and reference genomic files have to be specified by editing the header of the respective shell script (*.sh).
+The paths to the working and sample directories, and reference genomic files have to be specified by editing the header of the respective shell script (
+*sh*).

 ```
 ##################################################################################